TalhaJuikar/stateful-data-generator/README.md

 # Scale down
 kubectl scale statefulset mongodb --replicas=0

+# Wait for the StatefulSet to fully scale down
+kubectl get pods -l app=mongodb -w

-# Wait a moment, then scale back up
+# Scale back up
 kubectl scale statefulset mongodb --replicas=1

+# Wait for MongoDB to be ready again
+kubectl wait --for=condition=ready pod/mongodb-0 --timeout=120s

-# Check if data is still accessible
+# Check if data is still accessible through the API
 curl http://<application-url>/api/data

+# Or visit the application UI to verify data persistence
 ```

+This test confirms that the Persistent Volume Claims (PVCs) are properly working and your data survives pod restarts.
+The PVCs maintain your MongoDB data even when the StatefulSet is scaled down to zero, demonstrating true stateful persistence in Kubernetes.

 ## Updating an Existing Deployment